 12. Photo Romania Festival in Cluj-Napoca

-• where: Cluj-Napoca
+- where: Cluj-Napoca

 We also have a festival that covers music, photography, and art.
-Its name is Photo Romania Festival and takes place - once again - in the city of Cluj-Napoca.
+Its name is the Photo Romania Festival and takes place - once again - in the city of Cluj-Napoca.
 Maybe you’ve noticed the many many events that take place here - which is why the city was informally nicknamed the biggest festival city in Europe.

 The festival usually takes place in May allowing visitors to get through their first photography museum in Romania and see more than 70 exhibitions of Romanian famous artists, like Catalin Angel, but also foreign ones, like Sakis Dazanis.